jessepav/lacygoill-wiki-backup/vim/mapping.md

 ---

-For  an operator  which can  be prefixed  by a  register, should  we save  and restore the register?
-If so,  consider passing the optional  argument `1` to `getreg()`  to properly restore the expression register.
-See `myfuncs#op_replace_without_yank()`.

----

-Do you need to save and restore `v:register` every time?
-Do you need to save and restore `v:count` every time?

----

 If the  operator yanks the text  on which we  operate, should it be  done with `:noa` to minimize unexpected side effects?
-E.g., I  think  it would  prevent  our  visual  ring  from saving  a  possible selection.
+E.g., I think it would prevent our visual ring from saving a possible selection, and also prevent the auto highlighting if we've pressed `coy`.

 ---